bartvanerp/SPSsite/content/curriculum/spectrum.md

 ### Conceptual videos
-The following conceptual video gives a brief overview of the spectrum and the Fourier series.
-This video should give a general understanding of these concepts and should prepare you for the slides and the reader.
+The following conceptual videos give a brief overview of the spectrum and the Fourier series.
+These videos should give a general understanding of these concepts and should prepare you for the slides and the reader.

 <div id="spgrid">
 <div>